MaxPolak97/H3D-Net-new/README.md

 While we cannot replace the H3D-Net method with ours, we are excited that we managed to get a result almost on par with theirs.
 This definitely proves that using any prior would result in better performance.

-We would recommend using our method if you are low on computational resources, or looking for a faster training method than uding IDR alone.
-We would also reccoment do try at least 3 different prior scans and select the best performing one, as the resolts can vary drastically per prior.
+We would recommend using our method if you are low on computational resources, or looking for a faster training method than using IDR alone.
+We would also reccomend to try at least 3 different prior scans and select the best performing one, as the results can vary drastically per prior.

 ## Future Work
 We have tried to create a more general prior by averaging the learnable parameters of multiple scans (e.g. scan 1, 2 and 10), see `avg_model_parameters.py`.
 We think that this might even show better performance.
-Eventhough we nly made changes to the values of the .ply file, it gave an error, see figure 4, when training on this average prior which we were unable to solve.
+Eventhough we only made changes to the values of the .ply file, it gave an error, see figure 7, when training on this average prior which we were unable to solve.

 ![](https://i.imgur.com/LIiNgvJ.jpg) \
-*Figure 4: Error during training of an averaged prior*
+*Figure 7: Error during training of an averaged prior*

-To support our conclusion that this embarassing simple prior can outperform the original H3D-Net method on few-shot 3D head reconstruction, we should evaluate on more scans.
-However, this dataset contains only 22 different scans.
+To support our conclusion that this embarassing simple prior can perform on par to the original H3D-Net method on few-shot 3D head reconstruction, we should evaluate this with more scans and more comparable date.
+However, this dataset contains only 22 different scans, and since we only evaluated one prior model, we cannot draw any concrete conclusions.
+We would like to encourage others to continue challenging complicated papers with simpler methods.

 ## Contributions